devicefactory/df1-manual/README.md

 * [Updating the Firmware](howto_fwupdate.md)

   The firmware can be upgraded over the air.
-Currently, the demo app for Df1 does not contain this feature.
-However, since DF1 uses Texas Instruments CC2541, it can be flashed using TI's iOS app.
+Learn how to turn DF1 into iBeacons.
+  Other firmware profiles will be released which will enhance the functionality of DF1.

 ## Other Docs